jvineis/Enrichment-Traps/README.md

 ## Metagenomic analysis: assembly, mapping, anvio profiling, and draft genome recovery from each of the eight trap wells that we conducted metagenomic sequencing

-### We begin with the assembly of quality filtered reads that can be obtained from NCBI under the submission id XXXX.
+### We begin with the assembly of quality filtered reads that can be obtained from NCBI project id PRJNA714626.
 We assembled each of the metagenomic datasets recovered from each trap well.
 Below is an example of the assembly of the metagenomic data synthesized for trap well 1.
 We conducted the same assembly process for each of the eight metagenomic data sets

     spades.py -k 21,33,55,77,99,127 --careful -1 cultivar-idx1-QUALITY_PASSED_R1.fastq -2 cultivar-idx1-QUALITY_PASSED_R2.fastq -o cultivar-idx1-spades